gauDev96/node_short_url/README.md

 🔐 Authentication & Session Management
 The app uses browser cookies to identify and authenticate users.
 Upon successful login or session initiation, a cookie is stored in the user’s browser.
 This cookie is used to:

-Validate each request coming to the server
+Validate each request coming to the server side

 Identify the user making the request